-Producing over 2,500 events throughout New York, Las Vegas and Los Angeles, Cory Martin has established himself as the go to event planner for the world’s top luxury and fashion brands.
+Producing over 2,500 events throughout New York, Las Vegas and Los Angeles, Cory Martin (link) has established himself as the go to event planner for the world’s top luxury and fashion brands.
 Clients like Lamborghini, Gucci, Christopher Guy, Porsche, Vanity Fair, Louis Vuitton, Rolls Royce, Bentley, Equinox, Dolce and Gabbana, Vogue Magazine, and Christian Dior, to name a few, rely on Cory and his team to flawlessly create impactful brand to consumer experiences.

 An experienced veteran in the event production and catering arena, Cory’s portfolio includes: former Food & Wine Editor for Beverly Hills Magazine, current contributor for The Young Director’s Magazine, current PSLA Board Member, current Event Chair for the Children’s Institute Inc. and Founder of Cory Martin Events and the Cory Martin Foundation.

 Destination Luxury: Cory Martin, what did you do before starting your own business?

 Cory Martin: I started out as a bar back and bartender in Long Beach Island NJ.
 Remained a bartender and waiter throughout college years.
 Once I moved to NYC I began working in bars/clubs but then really started learning fine dining with the French catering companies/chefs that I was working with.
 I was in the hospitality industry for over 10 years before I decided to start my own company.